 The hallmark of vacations before the advent of digital photos was the collection of slides that brought the vacation back to life.
 Before we could share our photos using Google Drive, Dropbox or iCloud, we had slideshows where everyone gathered in one room to watch dad struggle with the latest piece of technology.
-Now that everything has gone digital, slide projectors are left collecting dust, and dad lost the instruction manual at some point in the 1980s, so no one knows how to work it anyways.
+Now that everything has gone digital, slide projectors are left collecting dust and dad lost the instruction manual at some point in the 1980s, so no one knows how to work it anyway.
 But the slides themselves still preserve the memories of the past and we deserve to enjoy them.
-Given how small the slides are, not having a projector capable of showing the slides means that we need another method to enlarge the slides that.Photography is to place head, heart and eye along the same line of sight.
-It is a way of life.
-Click To Tweet
+Given how small the slides are, not having a projector capable of showing the slides means that we need another method to enlarge the slides that we love.

-We get tons of requests from families who are looking to get prints from slide collections so that the images and family memories are accessible again.
+We get tons of requests from families who are looking to convert 35mm slides to prints or turn photo slides to digital so that the images and family memories are accessible again.
 While we don’t actually have any in-house printing services, we have worked on enough projects where this is the end goal to have learned the best way to turn slides to print.

 Slides are a high-quality image and they store a lot of visual information.
 The best way to capture all of this information in a printed photograph is to start with a high-quality scan.
-We scan our slides at a minimum of 1600 DPI, and if you are looking to print photographs at 8×10 or larger, we recommend moving up to 3200 or 4000 DPI.
+We scan our slides at a minimum of 1600 DPI, and if you are looking convert slides to photos that are 8×10 or larger, we recommend moving up to 3200 or 4000 DPI.

 Pay attention to the aspect ratio: